delta-onera/delta_tb/baseline_segmentation/ReadMe.md

 testing processes the hole images by tilling WITH OVERLAP

+in torchvision code, first crops are extracted, then pushed into a classical pytorch dataloader

 in thread code, cropextractor is threaded so 2 different cropextractors can be used on 2 datasets having very different size **however** this comes with worse running time compared to torchvision dataloader - and - sampling with lower "randomness"

-in torchvision code, first crop are extracted, then pushed into a classical pytorch dataloader

 ## typical output on Potsdam